romgrk/node-gtk/README.md

 ## Installing and building

 ### Target Platforms (so far)
-We're planning to serve pre-built binaries in order to make this project as cross-platform and easy to install as possible.
+We're planning to serve pre-built binaries to make this project as cross-platform and easy to install as possible.
 However, right now we support only **Linux** and experimentally **OSX** but in both targets, _the project will fallback to build_.